TheArjunRajkumar/FannieMae-LoanDataParser/README.md

       How do you organize criteria checking tools to avoid code redundancy?
       How do you truncate a String representation of a float?

-The current status of this implementation reduces transaction list sizes for certain pooling criteria to roughly 0.0285% of its original size.
+The current status of this implementation reduces transaction list sizes for certain pooling criteria by roughly 99.97%.